This page is generously sponsored by Rami Formality Services

 2nd trip - You will receive a slip of paper with a date about 3-6 days later, when you go back just to pay the Rp 250,000, and take digital photo/fingerprints (in one extension process only).
 You will receive a recipt for your payment detailing what it was for.
 If you want to wait, you can return to the visa kunjungan counter and give them the copy of the slip and wait for the passport.
 Or you can take care of this step the next day.

 3rd trip - The next day you go back to pick up your passport and new visa.*

 The need for a local sponsor, and all the trips is a reason why people use agents, but it isn't necessary as one can take care of the process themselves.

 Extensions past the first and second will require additional paperwork.
 You will need to get an approval letter issued by the Kantor Wilayah Immigrasi (this will be at a provincial office/not a local immigration office, depending on where you live), allowing these further extensions.

 *Note, one person experienced the above 3 visit procedure actually only took 2 visits because he came with all documents in hand at the first visit (Ciawi Immigration Office).

-Visa-free facility is granted to the citizens of 12 countries whose governments extend visa free facility to Indonesian nationals would continue to enjoy short visa-free stays.
-Included in the 12 countries and administrative districts that are granted the 30-day visa-free facility are:
+Visa-free facility is granted to the citizens of 13 countries whose governments extend visa free facility to Indonesian nationals would continue to enjoy short visa-free stays.
+Included in the 13 countries and 2 administrative districts in China that are granted the 30-day visa-free facility are: